Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “It flows, awight,” says the young man, unable to articulate his ‘R’s,’ “With the shit, piss, and spunk of evewy pewson living hew,”

-Titus hands the merchant his drinking bladder.
+Titus hands the merchant his drinking bladder and turns to Skipio.
+“The Owl noticed this?”

 “He speaks little,” answers Skipio.
 “But observes much,”